arolle/basex-docu/README.md

 - docbook.xsl: alignment in table of contents of final pdf
 - syntax highlighting
-- incremental updating (i.e. only load changed articles on second run)
+- incremental updating using metadata (i.e. only load changed articles on second run)
 - styling
   - add some colour
 - break longlonglong lines